circlsun/books-parser/README.md

 `--skip_txt`: if this flag is present, the texts of books are not downloaded;

-`--dest_folder`: after this argument, the destination folder is specified in which the /books and /images subfolders will be created;
+`--dest_folder`: after this argument, the destination folder is specified in which the text of books and images will be created;

 `--json_path`: path to ***.json file with results